-- 1. The District must repay to ADE \$10,227.73 in Basic State Aid due to incorrectly reported student data. - 2.
-The District must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 3.
-The District needs to ensure that it properly calculates and reports students' FTE pursuant to statute and ADE guidelines. - 4.
-The District needs to ensure that the preschool program calendar is reported to ADE so that the 100th day is properly calculated.
+- 1. The District must repay to ADE \$2,374.91 in Basic State Aid due to incorrectly reported student data. - 2.
+The District must ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
+The District must ensure that students are properly withdrawn pursuant to statute and ADE guidelines.